Mourning parents’ childcare petition to be debated in Parliament

 It received over 100,000 signatures.

-A petition created by the parents of a boy who died in a nursery will be debated in Parliament after receiving over 100,000 signatures.
+A petition created by the parents of a boy who died in a nursery will be debated in Parliament after receiving more than 100,000 signatures.

+Nine-month-old Oliver Steeper died in hospital in September last year after he choked on food at his nursery in Ashford, Kent, it was reported.

-Zoe and Lewis Steeper’s petition calls on the Government to refuse to reduce existing child-adult childcare ratios.
+Zoe and Lewis Steeper’s petition calls on the Government to refuse to reduce existing child-adult childcare ratios, a move an early years organisation has labelled “damaging, backwards and devastating”.

+They launched it due to concerns increasing the number of toddlers staff can care for could put children at risk.

+A Government consultation has been looking at increasing the number of children that can be looked after by each staff member in early years settings, with proposals to change staff-to-child ratios from 1:4 to 1:5 for two-year-olds.

 The circumstances of their son’s death is subject to an ongoing police investigation.